tannerjared/MRI_Guide/dcm2nii.md

   You can also set defaults by editing /home/njhunsak/.dcm2nii/dcm2nii.ini
 EXAMPLE: dcm2nii -a y /Users/Joe/Documents/dcm/IM_0116
 ```

+## Converting all the DICOM images in participant directory

 There are many options for you to use but here's the basic command you can use for your images:

 ```